beshu-tech/readonlyrest-docs/multiuser_guide.md

 # Multiuser Elastic Stack with ReadonlyREST PRO

-This document will guide you through setting up your Elasticsearch and Kibana stack with ReadonlyREST such that there will be three Kibana users:
+This document will guide you through setting up your Elasticsearch and Kibana stack with ReadonlyREST such that:

 * 3 users will be able to login into Kibana using their own set of credentials
 * All users will see the same Kibana dashboards, but may be seeing different subsets of the whole data contained in Elasticsearch.